-- Lender is not required: As new rules and restrictions come into existence, getting loan or credit is becoming harder.
-In this case, if the seller himself is providing loan, the transaction becomes easier.
+- The lender is not required: As new rules and restrictions come into existence, getting a loan or credit is becoming harder.
+In this case, if the seller himself is providing the loan, the transaction becomes easier.

 - Better Pricing: When you are trying to get a loan from an institutional lender, you end up paying several processing fees.
-On the other hand, in the case of seller financing, as the seller himself is providing loan, he cuts down all these expenses, and thus offers a lower cost financing.
+On the other hand, in the case of seller financing, as the seller himself is providing the loan, he cuts down all these expenses and thus offers lower-cost financing.

 Most Seller Financing Types:

 This is practiced when the seller is finding it difficult to sell his real estate.
-Here, the buyer signs an agreement which has the condition that in the future a part or all of the rent that he had paid to the property owner will be considered as the payment towards purchasing the house.
-In this system, the seller is protected as he can put a time limit of lease.
-In this way, at the end of contract, if the buyer is not interested in purchasing the property, the seller can sell it.
+Here, the buyer signs an agreement that has the condition that in the future a part or all of the rent that he had paid to the property owner will be considered as the payment towards purchasing the house.
+In this system, the seller is protected as he can put a time limit on the lease.
+In this way, at the end of the contract, if the buyer is not interested in purchasing the property, the seller can sell it.

 Is seller financing common in real estate transactions?